Psoriasis

 Nonmedicated moisturizers3,6,11,34

-• Available in several forms: ointment, cream, lotion, solution, and hydrogel.
+• Available in several forms: ointment, cream, lotion, solution and hydrogel.
+See the table above to guide vehicle selection.
 Refer to a list of recognized skincare products endorsed by the Canadian Dermatology Association.

 • Recommend frequent application and continued use during remission, emphasizing adherence and skin hydration.